Business Initiative Home

 Why this matters: Missed deadlines show capacity shortfall.
 If you see missed deadlines, capacity is too low.

-Pro tip: Use our TAM SAM SOM Calculator to evaluate market opportunity and inform staffing decisions.
+Pro tip: Use our TAM Calculator to evaluate market opportunity and inform staffing decisions.
 Calculate market size to understand demand.

 understaffing signals work overload quality decline burnout symptoms missed deadlines